Small Business Succession: How to Plan Strategically

 Expert Support for Small-Business Owners

 Business succession planning can have significant implications for your own retirement, estate, and tax planning goals.
-As you think about the future of your small business, depend on ENB’s experts for a full array of Money Management services to support your planning needs as you run your business now – and look forward to a great retirement down the road.
+As you think about the future of your small business, depend on ENB’s experts for a full array of Wealth Solutions services to support your planning needs as you run your business now – and look forward to a great retirement down the road.

 The information in this article is for general information purposes only.
 For tax information and guidance relative to your specific situation, please consult your tax advisor.